Star Wars: Industry

 The original Star Wars film was a huge success for 20th Century Fox, and was credited for reinvigorating the company.
 Within three weeks of the film's release, the studio's stock price doubled to a record high.
 Prior to 1977, 20th Century Fox's greatest annual profits were $37 million, while in 1977, the company broke that record by posting a profit of $79 million.
 The franchise helped Fox to change from an almost bankrupt production company to a thriving media conglomerate.
+With over $10.3 billion in worldwide box office receipts, Star Wars is the second-highest-grossing film franchise of all time.

 Star Wars fundamentally changed the aesthetics and narratives of Hollywood films, switching the focus of Hollywood-made films from deep, meaningful stories based on dramatic conflict, themes and irony to sprawling special-effects-laden blockbusters, as well as changing the Hollywood film industry in fundamental ways.
 Before Star Wars, special effects in films had not appreciably advanced since the 1950s.
 The commercial success of Star Wars created a boom in state-of-the-art special effects in the late 1970s.
 Along with Jaws, Star Wars started the tradition of the summer blockbuster film in the entertainment industry, where films open on many screens at the same time and profitable franchises are important.
 It created the model for the major film trilogy and showed that merchandising rights on a film could generate more money than the film itself did.

 Film critic Roger Ebert wrote in his book The Great Movies, "Like The Birth of a Nation and Citizen Kane, Star Wars was a technical watershed that influenced many of the movies that came after."
 It began a new generation of special effects and high-energy motion pictures.
 The film was one of the first films to link genres together to invent a new, high-concept genre for filmmakers to build upon.
 Finally, along with Steven Spielberg's Jaws, it shifted the film industry's focus away from personal filmmaking of the 1970s and towards fast-paced, big-budget blockbusters for younger audiences.